 The ‘orphan spirit’ refers to a spiritual condition in which some Christians profess outwardly to know God as Father, but experience an internal contradiction to that belief.

 Deep down they struggle to comprehend that God loves them.
-They may harbour feelings of abandonment, fear, unworthiness or rejection.
+They may harbor feelings of abandonment, fear, unworthiness, or rejection.
 This may be due to unhealed hurts from painful past experiences.